-While we’ve previously focused on more expensive watches, we’re taking it one step further now with our guide to the absolute best men’s watches under $200.
-Some of these picks fall into more vintage silhouettes, while others more modern, but the one thing they all have in common is that they won’t break the bank.
+While we’ve previously focused on more expensive watches (check out our guide for the best men’s watch gift), we’re taking it one step further now with our guide to the absolute best men’s watches under $200.
+Some of these picks fall into more vintage silhouettes, while others are more modern, but the one thing they all have in common is that they won’t break the bank.

 Watchmaker Skagen dedicates its sleek, minimalist watches to the colorful coastlines of Denmark, quite literally: Skagen City is a nice beach town there.
 We love this crisp green colorway because it conveys the bright feel a watch of this nature should invoke, yet it doesn’t come off as tacky or cheap.
 It’s hard to nail down colorful timepieces.
 Fortunately, Skagen’s got the formula down pat.
 Made with aluminum case material and a silicone strap.

 Tried and true, Seiko never wavers from its identity in the watch world.
 The Seiko 5 is one of the more sport-inspired options from the company.
 At 37mm in size, and with a stainless steel case and bracelet and 100m water resistance, this watch is worth every penny.

 A not-so-in-your-face gold watch, Nixon’s Porter uses brushed metal to complement its elegant rose gold color.
 An inky black backdrop sharpens Porter’s three-arm quartz movement and adds a level of elegance to your outfit pairings.

 In watch speak, “tonneau” (French for “barrel”) indicates a semi-rectangular shape and bowed sides.
 This Bulova dress watch comes in a nice, subtle tonneau shape.
 It keeps the timepiece slim while also offering something entirely distinct from other designs.
 Crafted with a rose gold case and a brown leather strap, this is a great addition to your growing watch collection.